 AWRI researcher honored for Lake Michigan outreach efforts

-GVnow (an online publication of Grand Valley State University), April 22, 2013 Dr. Janet Vail will be receiving the 2013 Jack Vallentyne Award by the International Association for Great Lakes Research (IAGLR) at the annual conference.
+GVNext (an online publication of Grand Valley State University), April 22, 2013.
+Dr. Janet Vail will be receiving the 2013 Jack Vallentyne Award by the International Association for Great Lakes Research (IAGLR) at the annual conference.